Photonsters/Universal-Photon-Network-Controller/README.md

 * A Computer running Windows, Mac or Linux.
 Preferably Windows or Mac if you are interested in just running the program without much hassle

 ## Installation
+The releases for various platforms cab be downloaded from the [release page](https://github.com/Photonsters/Universal-Photon-Network-Controller/releases) of this project.
 #### Windows

 Uncompress all the files in the compressed archive to somewhere on the computer.
 Double click on the executable file to run it.
 It doesn't need administrative access or any special installation.
 It can be regarded as a portable application.